Waleed Al-Tabtabaie: Political views

 On October 2, 2007, Al-Tabtabaie called for the interior ministry to draw up a blacklist of employers who mistreat their domestic helpers and urged stiff penalties for physical abuse.
 Al-Tabtabaie said that employers who abuse their maids "physically or morally" should be added to the blacklist and prevented from hiring new maids.
 Al-Tabtabie, a member of parliament's human rights panel, argued that the phenomenon of maid abuse "has lately increased to a disturbing level and a large number of abuses are committed annually, with most cases failing to reach the court."

 In September 2007, Kuwait opened a temporary shelter to house runaway maids until their disputes with employers are resolved.
 The Kuwaiti government plans to open two permanent centres for males and females to be housed separately.

 On June 1, 2008, Al-Tabtabaie, Mohammed Hayef Al-Mutairi, Jamaan Al-Harbash, and six other MPs walked out of the swearing in ceremony of Modhi al-Homoud and Nouria al-Subeih, two new female Cabinet ministers who were not wearing headscarves.

 On August 3, 2008, the parliament passed a bill co-authored by Al-Tabtabaie that stipulates jail terms of up to 15 years for offenses including forced labor, abusing workers or sexually exploiting maids.
 Al-Tabtabaie told the press that, "We have presented ... a draft law to criminalize human trafficking.
 It will be a civilized law to meet international demands."

 On October 28, 2008, the parliament voted 50–7 to insure all types of deposits in all local banks within Kuwait.
 Al-Tabtabaie opposed the bill, along with Jabir Al-Azmi, Hussain Al-Qallaf Al-Bahrani, Daifallah Bouramiya, Mohammed Al-Obaid, Mohammed Hayef Al-Mutairi, and Musallam Al-Barrak.
 Al-Tabtabaie accused the Cabinet of speeding up the bill's passage for the benefit of monetary tycoons.
 He proposed a partial guarantee of KD 100,000 for deposits in local banks.

 In November 2008, Al-Tabtabaie joined with fellow Islamist MPs Mohammed Al-Mutair and Mohammed Hayef Al-Mutairi in filing a request to grill Prime Minister Nasser Mohammed Al-Ahmed Al-Sabah for allowing prominent Iranian Shiite cleric Mohammed al-Fali to enter Kuwait despite a legal ban.

 On May 27, 2008, Al-Tabtabaie said that several MPs raised the idea of electing a new speaker other than former speakers Jassem Al-Khorafi and Ahmad Al-Saadoun who are the only candidates.
-Tabtabai said that he was ready to withdraw from the race if Khorafi also withdrew and MPs agreed on a consensus speaker.
+Al-Tabtabaie said that he was ready to withdraw from the race if Khorafi also withdrew and MPs agreed on a consensus speaker.